mcgill-ai-ethics/healthy-ui/README.md

   - Fix frontend extension code so that it runs on local host
     - Display fact checked websites using the extension [Done]
     - Potentially always add it as a pop up when clicking a new youtube video [Done -> users are free to click the extension for fack check articles]
-    - Need to add caching at the frontend
+    - Need to add caching at the frontend [Done]
-    - Add logo to extension
+    - Add logo to extension [Done]
+    - Create .env file
   - Create pipelines to host website
     - Create docker container
-    - Host on remoter server (Heroku, Azure)
+    - Host on remoter server (Heroku, Azure, ...)
-  - Next step is to add an algorithm for anti-siloing
+  - Need to update fact-check algo and add anti-siloing algo
+    - Update fact-check algo to better match words
+    - Add anti-siloing algo

 - If time permits, start implementing the carbon emission tracker